What parents need to know

-There are few films more powerful and important than SCHINDLER'S LIST, the 1993 winner of the Academy Award for Best Picture.
-But that's not why you should watch this film.
+There are few films more powerful and important than this 1993 winner of the Academy Award for Best Picture, but that's not why you should watch this film.
 Watch it for the brilliant storytelling, great acting, and its message that one person can make a difference in the face of evil.

 Families can talk about...